Campaigns sent using time-based scheduled delivery are delivered on specified days.

 If you plan on editing the campaign and re-sending it after viewing the test, be sure to check the box that makes users re-eligible to receive the campaign.
 By default, Braze sends a campaign to a user just once unless that box is checked.

-Option 2: Sending at a Designated Time
+Option 2: Send at a designated time

 Scheduling a campaign for a designated time allows you to specify the days and times your campaign will send.
 You can send a message once, daily, weekly, or monthly at a certain time of day, as well as specify when your campaign should begin and end.
 This end date is inclusive, which means the last send will be on the end date.